-- 3.44 CSA Environmental have undertaken a site visit and desktop study to identify potential ecological constraints to development, and to inform recommendations for further ecological surveys/assessments necessary to inform the promotion of the Site for future residential development. - 3.45 The Site occupies an area of approximately 20ha and is located to the south-east of Marston Green.
+- 3.66 CSA Environmental have undertaken a site visit and desktop study to identify potential ecological constraints (Fig 3.5) to development, and to inform recommendations for further ecological surveys/assessments necessary to inform the promotion of the Site for future residential development. - 3.67 Please note, all ecology survey work relates to the original, wider site to the north and south of Bickenhill Road and the following description reflects this context.